-Along with the eventual bugfuckery, Scott begins to absorb his influences into the narrative.
+Along with the eventual bugfuckery, Scott begins to let influences become absorbed into the narrative.
 The film opens with a shot straight from 2001: A Space Odyssey, and after a while David goes all HAL on everything, becoming quietly and alarmingly sinister, his motivations occasionally unclear, but you get the sense that whatever else he's been programmed to do, he has himself begun to wonder about his own place in the chain of life and to aggressively manipulate those parts of humanity available to him so that he can make clear to himself, and to his creators, that everything is nothing, and that existence may be desirable, but is also the sprawling endless desert he knows from his favorite film.
 Another of Scott's big influences seems to have been his own Blade Runner, and why not?
 David's malevolence may be quieter than that of Roy Batty, but it is no less destructive, or, finally, no less easy to understand.
 I'm also reminded of a line change from Blade Runner, where originally a bit of dialogue was written to include the word "father" but was replaced in the film with "fucker," for various reasons, and how the word "father" is used in Prometheus in a possibly similar context as it was meant for in Blade Runner, or then again maybe not, and how in any case the ambiguity that word completely fails to clear up in regards to a particular character's identity rather nicely matched other science fiction themes Scott enjoys exploring.
 Except in his final cut of Blade Runner, where he wants more or less plain answers to a question that I, personally, never wanted asked in the first place.
 Which means I like the theatrical cut of Blade Runner the best.
 Is all of this neither here nor there?
 Despite appearances, it might not be.

 Anyway, not only is existence nothing, but creation itself is at best an indifferent act, and at worst a malicious one.
 Throughout the film, creating something results in that creation being unwanted, or hated, or hating its creator.
 Most commonly the creator, which may sometimes be a symbolic role, loathes and wishes to destroy what it has made.
 Why?
 Sometimes that's clear, sometimes it's less a question than a philosophical howl that could be simplified by another unanswerable, even rhetorical, question, for those who possess a certain life philosophy, of why, if God exists, there is so much room for horror in life.
 But you have a woman devastated by her inability to conceive going to extreme lengths to rid herself of the one ghastly version of conception the universe has seen fit to bestow on her (in a scene that, by the way, is one of the craziest bits of horror movie chaos I've witnessed in an ostensibly mainstream film in a very long time), and you have a direct question asked by the hopeful and wonder-filled to what can only be thought of as their God responded to with a frenzy of wordless murder.
 In Prometheus, asking the basic questions about life will lead only to death and terror.
 Going about your life with your head down might be the more rational way to go.